manoj101101/UIVisionAutomation/README.md

 ***How to Run Your Macros On Jenkins***

-1.Just Create a new pipiline of type pipeline only.
+1. Just Create a new pipiline of type pipeline only.

-2.Configure Git repository.
+2. Configure Git repository.

-3.Configure Build with Parameter : {MACRO_LIST} : Enter macro names.
+3. Configure Build with Parameter : {MACRO_LIST} : Enter macro names.

-4.Build.
+4. Build.

 ***Notes:***

-1.For Macro's better execution run use locators such as : ID, testID or Dynamic xpaths.
+1. For Macro's better execution run use locators such as : ID, testID or Dynamic xpaths.

-2.When providing multiple macro names remember to put a single space between each macro name.
+2. When providing multiple macro names remember to put a single space between each macro name.

 **(You can ask dev team to add the ids or testid in the elements that are required)**